krptn/krypton/README.md

 [Configurations](https://docs.krptn.dev/README-CONFIGS.html)

-## Build/Setup the extension for development
+## Setup the extension for development, build from source

 *Note:* currently only 64-bit environments have been tested.